benbancroft/RacingGame/README.md

 The two dependencies (RequireJS and QUnit) are managed by the Bower package manager (bower install), but should be included in the distributed zip file.

+To run the game, copy the app folder to a web server and navigate to it in your browser.

 ======

 Link to live version of game (20th April 2016)